williamstw/blur-twitter-queue/README.md

 blur-twitter-queue
 ==================

-Exploring the new queue stuff in Apache Blur
+Exploring the new queue stuff in Apache Blur.

+It's a simple unit test of a naive QueueReader impl.